Use What You Know: Causal Foundation Models with Partial Graphs: Introduction

 Recently, Prior-Data-Fitted Networks (PFNs; \citealt{hollmann2022tabpfn}) have been proposed as a foundation model paradigm for tabular data, achieving state-of-the-art performance on tabular benchmarks \citep{erickson2025tabarena}, without relying on human experience to tailor a method to a specific setting.
 Motivated by this, several PFN-based foundation models for causal inference have been proposed \citep{robertson2025pfn, dhirestimating, ma2025foundation, sauter2025activa}.
 These Causal Foundation Models (CFM) are trained to predict causal effects on numerous synthetic datasets generated from known causal models.
-With the training data specifying the prior, these models implicitly integrate over a posterior on causal graphs and functions to provide the causal effect for a test dataset \citep{dhirestimating, robertson2025pfn, sauter2025activa}.
-This allows for estimating causal effects by training a CFM, either with causal assumptions reflected in the training data (by restricting the causal graph), or with minimal causal assumptions (by including all possible causal graphs), while capturing uncertainty from finite samples and structural ambiguity in both cases.
+With the training data specifying the prior, these models implicitly integrate over a posterior on causal graphs and functions to provide the causal effect for a test dataset \citep{dhirestimating, robertson2025pfn}.
+This allows for estimating causal effects by training a CFM, either with causal assumptions reflected in the training data (by restricting the causal graph), or with minimal causal assumptions (by including all possible causal graphs), while capturing uncertainty from finite samples and structural ambiguity in both cases through the Bayes posterior.

 However, when partial domain knowledge is available, restricting the training data (prior) to reflect the domain knowledge requires expensive retraining of CFMs.
 On the other hand, marginalising over \emph{all} structures can yield unnecessarily conservative estimates when partial domain knowledge is available, leading to imprecise predictions by assigning weight to causal worlds that experts can rule out (see \cref{fig:fig1}).
-We thus identify a central shortcoming of existing CFMs: They cannot flexibly condition on prior causal information when performing causal inference at test time.
+We thus identify a central shortcoming: \textit{Existing CFMs cannot condition on prior causal information when performing causal inference at test time}.